started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 which reflects how retirement portfolios would have performed based on actual

-market history and correlation between the behavior of stocks, conventional
+market history and the correlation between the behavior of stocks, conventional

 of Sequence of Returns and Inflation, Time Value of Fluctuations, The Luck